WE ARE WILMINGTON. WE ARE STRONG.

 In order to be eligible to receive a grant from the Wilmington Strong Fund, applicants must meet the following criteria:

 Your business is located within the administrative boundaries of the City of Wilmington.
 Please see the map > to determine if your location is eligible.

-No Air BnBs, corporate or franchised businesses, insurance companies, property management companies or check cashing businesses are permitted to apply.
+No Air BnBs, corporate or franchised businesses, insurance companies, property management companies, nonprofits or check cashing businesses are permitted to apply.

 One Business Owner can not apply for funding for more than 2 separate business locations.

 Must complete an application including providing your current business license, W9 form, and documentation regarding your proposed bill payment.